When a QA starts working on a mobile application project, the biggest question he/she faces is about the test environment.

 As a QA, what should be my ‘testing’ strategy for low-end phones?

 To decide the testing strategy for low-end phones be very clear about your app requirements and what features of a low-end phone will affect your app and its performance.
-The defects found on low-end phones are very hard to find and tricky as well and more than that for a QA it is very difficult to reproduce, verify and regress such bugs.
+The defects found on low-end phones are very hard to find and tricky as well and more than that for a QA it is very difficult to reproduce, verify, and regress such bugs.

-• Discuss your strategy, and your findings with the other QAs of your team, this helps a lot because maybe they see something that you may not or may have some experience that can help you.
+- Discuss your strategy, and your findings with the other QAs of your team, this helps a lot because maybe they see something that you may not or may have some experience that can help you.

-• Until your app doesn’t stabilize, have a separate testing task created for low-end phones and keep them estimated.
+- Until your app doesn’t stabilize, have a separate testing task created for low-end phones and keep them estimated.

-• When the major bugs are found (like the ones mentioned above), do sit with the assigned developer while they fix and also understand from them the reason behind the bug.
+- When the major bugs are found (like the ones mentioned above), do sit with the assigned developer while they fix and also understand from them the reason behind the bug.
 This will help you not only in verification but also in regression.
 You can also take opinions from the developers about how to regress.

-• Last but not least (in my case, that was the first mobile app project) document such bugs because it is a big knowledge that you gained and can help others as well.
+- Last but not least (in my case, that was the first mobile app project) document such bugs because it is a big knowledge that you gained and can help others as well.
 Document how the bug surfaced, and how was it fixed, verified, and regressed.

 Conclusion

-The mobile application is a fast-growing market and there is a new OS phone launched every other month, hence being a QA it is not possible to test for every OS-phone combination and it is not feasible too.
+The mobile application is a fast-growing market and there is a new OS phone launched every other month, hence being a QA it is not possible to test for every OS-phone combination and it is not feasible either.
 Therefore while choosing your testbed, make a smart choice and select the phones, emulators, etc for each category of a high, medium, and low end.

 Testing on a different category may vary according to your app requirement but as per my experience, there’s no harm in testing (end to end) on a low-end device.
 The reason is the outdated features, slow network, etc resulting in issues that you may not observe on high-end phones.